Brightspace/frau-publisher/README.md

 ### Publish a library
-Alternately, to publish a library (e.g. jQuery, Angular, etc.) to the CDN:
+To publish a library (e.g. jQuery, Angular, etc.) to the CDN:

 ```javascript
 var libPublisher = publisher.lib( options );